Meet our Board of Directors

 Jennie has a degree in Psychology, and before joining TECH she worked in finance at Bank of America.

 Jennie, and her husband Rick, live in Tennessee and enjoy spending time with their three daughters, three sons-in-law and fourteen grandchildren.

 Richard S. Wood serves full-time as the Executive Director of Worldwide Biomedical Charitable Services.
 He consults regularly with medical relief organizations and individuals that provide medical support to hospitals and clinics around the world.

-Prior to his current position, Rick managed the biomedical department at MidMichigan Health System, and also served in the technical support department at World Medical Mission, the medical arm of Samaritan’s Purse in Boone, NC.
+Prior to his current position, Rick managed the biomedical department at MidMichigan Health, and also served in the technical support department at World Medical Mission, the medical arm of Samaritan’s Purse in Boone, NC.

 Working at Samaritan's Purse provided Rick the opportunity to evaluate, install and service medical equipment in many countries throughout the Americas, Asia, Africa, and Europe.

 Rick majored in Philosophy and Religion at Spring Arbor University and graduated with a BA in Social Science.
-He is a Vietnam era veteran who served in the Navy as an electronic technician aboard the Nautilus, the first nuclear submarine.
+He is a Vietnam era veteran who served in the Navy as an electronic technician aboard the USS Nautilus, the first nuclear submarine.
 Rick is the grandfather of fourteen, and lives with his wife Jennie in Lawrenceburg, Tennessee.